Deliveries go smoothly, until the day one doesn’t:

 Simple Tips to Protect Your Goods During Delivery

-Goods in transit insurance is your safety net — but there’s a lot you can do upfront to avoid problems in the first place.
+Goods in transit insurance is your safety net but there’s a lot you can do upfront to avoid some issues in the first place.

-Here are quick tips that actually reduce loss, damage, and drama:
+Here are quick tips that actually reduce damage and loss:

 1. Package It Like It’s Already Moving